Kruithne/melvor_archaeology/README.md

 During the early levels, most of the items recovered will be junk, similar to how fishing works.
 These junk items will be themed according to the digsite area.
 For example, a castle may have you finding broken arrows, whereas a desert digsite you may recover cracked canopic jars.

 As you gain mastery on a digsite, the consistency of junk items will decrease and you will find more valuable items.
-Most of these items will simply be sold for gold, however there are rare variants of items called "Pristine".
+Most of these items will simply be sold for gold, however there are rare items called "Artifacts".

-Pristine artifacts sell for more gold by themselves, but also function as part of a collection.
-The general aim of the skill is to collect all of the Pristine artifacts for each digsite.
+Artifacts sell for more gold by themselves, but also function as part of a collection.
+The general aim of the skill is to collect all of the artifacts for each digsite.
+Once you have collected all of the artifacts for a digsite, you will unlock a digsite-specific pet.

 In addition, you may also find various unique items from digsites known as "curiosities".
 One example might be a "Puzzle Box", which requires solving a small puzzle to open it.
 Inside will be a variety of treasure items.